-There are plenty of reasons to get outside year round but we find fall to be a particular favorite here in the Pacific Northwest.
+There are plenty of reasons to get outside year round, but we find fall to be a particular favorite here in the Pacific Northwest.
 Even though the days are shorter the plus side is that you will be gifted the opportunity to take in more sunrises and sunsets while fields below you glow golden hues of fall’s gentle kiss.
-October happens to be one of my favorite times to backpack in the alpine but the changing weather also requires some careful thought before hitting the trails.
+October happens to be one of my favorite times for alpine hiking but the changing weather also requires some careful thought before hitting the trails.

 You’re fit from a summer of ridgeline romps and alpine adventures, and your packing skills have been honed down to a science.
 You’re still dreaming of a few places that you didn’t get to check off that ever-growing tick list this summer.
 These are the reasons you should go.

 2. Where to Go